vishvish/BirdBase/README.markdown

 		birdbase/gems/thor-0.14.6/lib/thor/runner.rb:34:in `method_missing': undefined method `start' for nil:NilClass (NoMethodError)

-	Then make sure you're in the /scripts directory
+	Then make sure you're in the /scripts directory: `cd scripts`

-		cd scripts

-1. Boot up Flash Builder, point it to the `src` folder, add the `libs` directory, and run

-		Main.as is your application entry point
+1. Boot up Flash Builder, point it to the `src` folder, add the `libs` directory, and run `Main.as` as your application entry point

 1. Be careful that Flash Builder doesn't overwrite the contents of your html-template folder.
 If it does, `git revert` it.